If you purchase an independently reviewed product or service through a link on our website, SPY.com may receive an affiliate commission.

 Pros: Easy clean-up and convenient size.

-Cons: Some found assembly more difficult than expected.
+Cons: Some may find assembly more difficult than expected.

 3. George Foreman 15-Serving Indoor/Outdoor Electric Grill